 attributable to injury.
 The Division of Prevention and Health Promotion, in partnership with the Division of Policy and Evaluation, has developed this

-VOIRS: Virginia Online Injury Reporting System.
-This online injury reporting system provides quick and easy access to basic injury data.
-This system will allow you to create customized injury data reports on various mechanisms (causes) and intents of injury by geographic and demographic variables.
+online injury reporting system to allow quick and easy access to basic injury data.
+The system will allow you to create customized data reports on various

 |Fire and Burn Prevention|